 British choreographer David Dawson (1972, London, United Kingdom) is one of today’s leading ballet choreographers.
 His creations shed new light on classical ballet technique and have been praised by critics and audiences worldwide.
 Dawson was a dancer with Dutch National Ballet from 1995 to 2000 and was resident choreographer with the company from 2004 to 2006.
-Since 2015, he has returned to the company as Artistic Associate, a position he has also held since 2020 with the Semperoper Ballett in Dresden.
+Since 2015, he has returned to the company as 'associate artist', a position he has also held since 2020 with the Semperoper Ballett in Dresden.
 Previously, from 2007 to 2012, he had been resident choreographer with both Semperoper Ballett and Ballet Vlaanderen in Antwerp.

 Dawson’s ballets have been performed in more than 25 countries and are in the repertoire of leading companies all over Europe and in America, Asia and Oceania, including The Royal Ballet and English National Ballet in London, Scottish Ballet, Royal Swedish Ballet, Staatsballett Berlin, Bayerisches Staatsballett in Munich, Ballet National de Marseille, Wiener Staatsballett, San Francisco Ballet, Boston Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, Singapore Dance Theatre, West Australian Ballet and Royal New Zealand Ballet.
 Dawson was the first British choreographer to create a work for the legendary Mariinsky Ballet in St Petersburg, Reverence, for which he received the highest Russian theatre award, the Golden Mask Award.